Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 HAE

-The company said it will combine its plasma and blood center businesses into a single reportable segment called apheresis.
-Its hospital segment will be renamed medsurg.
-Under the new structure, Haemonetics will report:
+Under the new structure, the company’s plasma and blood center segments will be combined into a single segment called apheresis.
+The hospital segment will be renamed medsurg.

-To make the new structure comparable with prior periods, the company has recast quarterly historical revenue for fiscal 2024, 2025, and 2026.
-It also recast its previously issued fiscal 2027 revenue guidance to match the new segment layout.
+To make the change easier to track, the company has recast quarterly historical revenue for fiscal 2024, 2025 and 2026, and also recast its previously issued fiscal 2027 revenue guidance to fit the new segment structure.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.